NyashaJiri/Microsoft-365-Small-Business-Deployment-Lab-2/docs/phase-03-exchange-online-and-shared-mailboxes.md

 | IT Support | alex.morgan@nyashajiri.com | Assigned | Assigned |
 | IT Support | daniel.reed@nyashajiri.com | Assigned | Assigned |

 The HR users were assigned both permissions to handle HR correspondence; the IT Support users were assigned both to handle support correspondence.
-These are individual user entries in the mailbox permission lists.
-The screenshots do not show the Phase 2 security groups being used for these assignments.

-The configuration evidence records the completed assignments in each permission section.
-It does not establish an exact click sequence or a PowerShell implementation.

 ## Validation and testing